pantheon-systems/decoupled-kit-js/web/docs/Backend Starters/Decoupled Drupal/add-ons.md

 ## Decoupled Kit Pantheon Search API

-This module provides integration between Front-End sites and Drupal's Search API, allowing you to easily search for and find content in your Front-End sites.
+This module automatically configures a Solr search API server for use on Pantheon environments and creates an example search index that can be accessed via a JSON:API.
+It can also be used with the Next Drupal Search API add-on to simplify the process of configuring search for your decoupled front-end.

 ### Installation